spolcharoen/DH140_Project/Project_Proposal.md

 Spotify music trends: https://www.tableau.com/about/blog/2019/7/how-visualize-spotify-music-trends-tableau

 A scope that explains the intended analysis and resulting visualizations for your project
+* combine the two datasets to see characteristics of popular songs
+* map visual, bar charts for specific countries

 ## Conclusion
 A concluding paragraph of what insights you expect to gain from your research